MarkRBest/markrbest.github.io/_posts/2020-11-30-problem-with-moving-averages.md

 Moving averages are so prolific that even price action traders (a notoriously anti indicator group) often include a single moving average.
 Many other indicators such as MACDs use moving averages and moving averages of differences in moving averages.
-Even with its extensive usage there is one major draw back which is that of lag.
-Even thought its commonly known that moving averages lag there is little discussion of how lag is calculated, it's implications and how it can be compensated for.
+Even with its extensive usage there is one major draw back to moving averages which is they lag the data.
+Even though lag is a commonly known issue there is little discussion of how much lag there is, it's implications and how it can be compensated for.

 There are 3 types of common moving averages used in trading software.